hortonworks/cloudbreak/docs/aws_cb_ui.md

 Currently only one security group template can be selected for a Cloudbreak cluster and all the instances have a public IP address so all the instances in the cluster will belong to the same security group.
 This may change in a later release.

 You can define your own security group by adding all the ports, protocols and CIDR range you'd like to use.
-443 needs to be there in every security group otherwise Cloudbreak won't be able to
+443 needs to be there in every security group otherwise Cloudbreak won't be able to communicate with the provisioned cluster.
 The rules defined here doesn't need to contain the internal rules, those are automatically added by Cloudbreak to the security group on AWS.

 You can also use the two pre-defined security groups in Cloudbreak: